Useful Links for Life Coach Certification

 For tuition information on Group Mentor Coaching, please visit the pricing page.

-Again, the process of mentor coaching can seem daunting.
-You have to record yourself working with a client and then listen to that recording with someone else, or multiple other people, and listen to that other person, or those other people, give you critical feedback on everything you did wrong.
+While the process of mentor coaching can seem daunting, you have to record yourself working with a client.
+And then listen to that recording with someone else, or multiple other people.
+And listen to that other person, or those other people, give you critical feedback on everything you did wrong.
 However, the feedback you receive throughout your mentor coaching experience will mostly be forward-focused and concentrate on the things that you can do better moving forward.

 For more information about how to prepare for mentor coaching and what to expect, click here.